 Use seam finishes appropriate to each fabric.
 That may mean two different seam finishes on the same seam.
 Here is an example with a orange georgette and a multicolored loose weave.
 The fabric is too lightweight for binding, so I used a clean-edge finish.
 The loose weave is too irregular to turn under, and it frays easily, so I used a Hong Kong finish.

 Apply interfacing and/or underlining to balance fabric weights.
-On the left, the striped twill-weave linen-blend fabric overwhelms an uninterfaced cotton crepe.
-Tricot fusible interfacing adds body to the crepe, as shown in the example on the right.
+At right, the striped twill-weave linen-blend fabric overwhelms an uninterfaced cotton crepe.
+Tricot fusible interfacing adds body to the crepe, as shown in the example at far right.

 Consider topstitching or edgestitching, for added detail, and to hold the seam allowances in place, especially when combining fabrics of varying densities.
 Stitching the seam allowances in place adds detail and keeps them out of the way.